loeffel-io/netro-docs/1.0/resources/README.md

 ## Including your dist files

-The Netro Theme includes your dist files already in the `header.php` and `footer.php` files:
+You have nothing to do - the Netro Theme includes your dist files already in the `header.php` and `footer.php` files:

 ```php
 # header.php